Troubleshooting backup failures on Azure virtual machines

 Error message: Operation failed as the target subscription specified for restore is not registered to the Azure Recovery Services Resource Provider.

 Resolution: Ensure the target subscription is registered to the Recovery Services Resource Provider before you attempt a cross subscription restore.
+Creating a vault in the target Subscription should register the Subscription to Recovery Services Resource Provider.

 Error code: UserErrorCrossSubscriptionRestoreNotSuppportedForEncryptedAzureVM